Michelle Murray, MSW, LCSW, SUD, ICS, EMDR I & II, SEP-IT

 Britt (she/her/hers) is an Advanced Practice Social Worker who has an in depth understanding of the societal, cultural, and economic pressures that individuals are faced with in our community.
 Through this view, Britt views therapy as guiding individuals through life’s path to hear and develop further understandings.
 Britt believes that your identity is the key to building your recovery and works to create an open space of collaboration.
 She has gathered this perspective through offering treatment to survivors of intimate partner violence; providing residential support to individuals with attachment disorders, trauma, and mental health diagnoses; and her experience of providing crisis interventions, counseling, and advocacy for clients with addiction and mental health diagnosis.
 Britt is a graduate from the University of Wisconsin Madison, where she graduated with a master’s degree in Social Work.
 Britt’s experience and academics were focused on supporting individuals experiencing addiction and pervasive mental health symptoms.
 Her approach as your Psychotherapist and/or Independent Skills Developer will be to provide a safe and collaborative space to talk through your concerns to foster your identity and recovery.

 Ann (she/her/hers) is a graduate student in Counseling at University of Wisconsin-Whitewater and holds a master’s degree in Human Development and Family Studies from the University of Wisconsin-Madison.
-Ann has worked as a community-based case manager in Madison and, previously, Minneapolis over the past 7 years while continuing her education as a professional counselor and being trained as a Somatic Experiencing Practitioner (SEP).
+Ann has worked as a community-based case manager in Madison and, previously, Minneapolis over the past 7 years while continuing her education as a professional counselor, Registered Yoga Teacher and being trained as a Somatic Experiencing Practitioner (SEP).
 She believes in the healing power of relationships and emphasizes a body centered approach to treatment of mood and anxiety disorders, chronic pain, trauma, and addiction.
 Ann focuses in on how the body holds onto stories and memories that we can’t specifically recall in a different way than traditional talk therapy, which often struggles to fully process the pieces that tend to show up in the body.
 She works to integrate the body through movement and expressive arts and believes strongly one can move recovery forward by improving emotional capacity and the body’s ability to prepare for and manage stress.
-Ann relies primarily on Somatic Experiencing techniques to support clients with learning more about themselves, understanding their nervous system and regulation, sensations and emotional response, and ways of coping by practicing ways to effectively release trauma activation in the body.
+Ann relies primarily on Somatic Experiencing techniques to support clients with learning more about themselves, understanding their nervous system and regulation, sensations and emotional response, and ways of coping to effectively release trauma activation in the body.